-Curtis Community Engagement Program
+Curtis in the Community

 Students also participate in the family concert series at Curtis, and coach young musicians in master classes and small-group settings.

 Mary Javian, director of community engagement and career development services, (215) 717-3149